martdegraaf/martdegraaf.github.io/src/blog/content/posts/2026-workflows/index.md

 I earlier just checked content reguraly but from now on will organise blogs via Readly.
 RSS feeds mostly are available via /index.xml on most blogs.
 Some are available via /feed or /feed.rss.
 With Readly I can organise blogs into categories and read them when I want to.

+After typing this i went on and tested my own blog to see if the feed is working.
+But i saw many improvements.
+I also tested it in Inoreader and discovered that my blog images are not showing up in the feed.
+So I have fixed that as well.
+Also my relative images in blog text were not showing up correctly so i made sure they are now absolute urls.

 ### Making the right tactical switch

 I am using a Dygma Defy keyboard for my daily work.
 It is a split keyboard that allows me to type more ergonomically.
 The keyboard has hot swappable switches.
 And i used the keyboard a year using linear switches.
 As of 2026 I have switched my right half to tactile switches.
 Let's see what half i am most comfortable with.

 Checkout this video about the switch choice: https://www.youtube.com/watch?v=noUj7uUyIk4

-{{< figure src="defy_switches.jpeg" alt="Dygma Defy - the right half.
+{{< fig src="defy_switches.jpeg" alt="Dygma Defy - the right half.
 Brown are tactile, Yellow are linear." caption="Dygma Defy - the right half.
 Brown are tactile, Yellow are linear." align="center" height="300">}}

 > I was using Gateron G Pro 2.0 Yellow (linear) switches.
 I have just installed Kailh Silent Brown switches on the right half of my keyboard.